Simonstorms/songtiers/README.md

 ## Setting Up the PostgreSQL Database with Docker Compose

 1. Ensure Docker is installed and running on your machine.
-2. Navigate to the project's root directory where the `docker-compose.yml` file is located.
+2. Navigate to the project's server directory where the `docker-compose.yml` file is located.
 3. Start the PostgreSQL service using Docker Compose:

    ```bash